pa-0/Poem/Readme.md

 A: Well there are basically two schools of thought...

-7.----------Future plans---------------
+## 7. Future plans

 -Ability to set custom Context messages?
 -Add a way to delete ALL Poem contexts, in case some were left behind.
 -Basically re-write Dropper to be more modular

-8.----------Known bugs---------------
+## 8. Known bugs

 -Resizing Dropper to a very large (1/2 screen size) can be jerky.
 So just don't do it!
 -Dropper can't be transparent.
 IT SUCKS.
 I KNOW.

-9.----------Changelog---------------
+## 9. Changelog

-v2.0 stable
+- v2.0 stable
--Renamed to Poem!
+  - Renamed to Poem!
--Completely re-written; renamed variables, cleaned up code, split source into four files: Main, GUI, Run, and Dropper -Added Dropper!
+  - Completely re-written; renamed variables, cleaned up code, split source into four files: Main, GUI, Run, and Dropper
+  - Added Dropper!
--Fixed error that occurred when closing the window while maximizing and then re-opening from the tray.
+  - Fixed error that occurred when closing the window while maximizing and then re-opening from the tray.
--Fixed possibly faulty Combobox in Add/Edit window -Removed balloon in Silent mode.
+  - Fixed possibly faulty Combobox in Add/Edit window
+  - Removed balloon in Silent mode.
--Other slight tweaks/fixes
+  - Other slight tweaks/fixes
--Added traytip for uncompiled version
+  - Added traytip for uncompiled version
--Added Statusbar in About window
+  - Added Statusbar in About window
--Switched from Titan/polyethene's Anchor script to my own; Fixed it to work with Windows 7, finally!
+  - Switched from Titan/polyethene's Anchor script to my own; Fixed it to work with Windows 7, finally!
--Tweaked way of reading entries to make sure it only read the [key] section; fixed possible rare bug if someone entered extensions that were other entries in the INI ("drive","startInTray","width") -Added function to reduce memory usage
+  - Tweaked way of reading entries to make sure it only read the [key] section; fixed possible rare bug if someone entered extensions that were other entries in the INI ("drive","startInTray","width")
+  - Added function to reduce memory usage
--Added "SetWorkingDir"
+  - Added "SetWorkingDir"
--Added "Check programs on start"
+  - Added "Check programs on start"
--Added locale ability!
+  - Added locale ability!
 Now I just need translators!
 (Uses Titan's INI Library.
 VERY fast.)
--Added automatic removing of starting "." for extensions.
+  - Added automatic removing of starting "." for extensions.
 (Why didn't I think of that sooner?!)
--Fixed stupid small things like double clicking in the empty part of the listview edited the last selected item.
--Added the ability to have separate instances of Poem having separate contexts (using SKAN's MD5) -Added icons to easily see if a program exists
--Added ability to have paths relative to Poem
--Fixed lack of ability to add programs with no extension -Switched to more reliable way of populating treeview -Added "Arguments" v0.93 beta
--Added ability to resize window
--Removed many "MS's" (Msgbox Syndromes)
--Added the ability to handle multiple files v0.926 beta
--Added Working Directory for programs
--Added comments to program
-v0.925 beta
--Added "menu" in main screen
--Added balloon and check registry options -Other....stuff... v0.91 beta
--Created Readme :P
--Added About
--Added registry context
--Added tray options
--Checks valid file and program
--Minimizes to tray
--Made icon :P
--Sorts after new entry/edited entry
--Added "first time" message
--Added love balloon :P
--Can start without INI successfully
--Greyed out "OK" until both fields had text in Add/Edit dialog -Added context warning on exit v0.90 beta
--Added separate drive option
--Barely stable
--Functions, but without context.

-10.----------About me!---------------

-~Note: I wrote this back in 2010.
-I'm older and wiser now, but might as well leave it in.~
+  - Fixed stupid small things like double clicking in the empty part of the listview edited the last selected item.
+  - Added the ability to have separate instances of Poem having separate contexts (using SKAN's MD5)
+  - Added icons to easily see if a program exists
+  - Added ability to have paths relative to Poem
+  - Fixed lack of ability to add programs with no extension
+  - Switched to more reliable way of populating treeview
+  - Added "Arguments"
+- v0.93 beta
+  - Added ability to resize window
+  - Removed many "MS's" (Msgbox Syndromes)
+  - Added the ability to handle multiple files
+- v0.926 beta
+  - Added Working Directory for programs
+  - Added comments to program
+- v0.925 beta
+  - Added "menu" in main screen
+  - Added balloon and check registry options
+  - Other....stuff...
+- v0.91 beta
+  - Created Readme :P
+  - Added About
+  - Added registry context
+  - Added tray options
+  - Checks valid file and program
+  - Minimizes to tray
+  - Made icon :P
+  - Sorts after new entry/edited entry
+  - Added "first time" message
+  - Added love balloon :P
+  - Can start without INI successfully
+  - Greyed out "OK" until both fields had text in Add/Edit dialog
+  - Added context warning on exit
+- v0.90 beta
+  - Added separate drive option
+  - Barely stable
+  - Functions, but without context.

+## 10. About me!

+_Note: I wrote this back in 2010.
+I'm older and wiser now, but might as well leave it in._

 Ello!
-My name is Jon Petraglia, aka notbryant, and I'm a Computer Science student at the University of Colorado at Denver.
+My name is Jon Petraglia, and I'm a Computer Science student at the University of Colorado at Denver.
 I've been tinkering with Autohotkey for a while now and one of the byproducts was a program called "PEM", which eventually evolved into Poem.